CAPACITY AND POWER

 The amount of cooking space inside your microwave is really important.
-A large capacity can let you fit in a large dish, or cook more than one meal at a time.
-They commonly range from 17 to 40 litres, with a wide choice of models available at all ends of the spectrum.
-Built-in combi designs can be as large as 65 litres, providing valuable extra oven space when your main oven is full.
+A large capacity model has room for bigger dishes, and you’ll be able to cook more than one meal at a time.
+They commonly range from 17 to 46 litres, with a wide choice of models available at both ends of the range.
+Built-in combi designs can be as large as 67 litres, providing valuable extra cooking space when your main oven is full.

 High capacity models are usually more expensive, so choose a smaller one if you don’t think you need the extra space.